trevorbryant/fedramp-ssp/_pages/overview.md

   * Different font sizes
   * Obvious different authors lead to inconsistent styles

 Note that this is _not_ an official government site.
-An attempt to move Information Assurance in a cost-effective route.
+This website and its code are to demonstrate automating Risk Management Framework documentation.